genesiscommunitysuccess/docs/docs/03_server-modules/05_access-control/03_password_authentication.md

 * `type` indicates which of the three types of username and password authentication to be used.
 It accepts the values of: `AuthType.INTERNAL`, `AuthType.LDAP` or `AuthType.HYBRID`.
 Default: `AuthType.INTERNAL`.

-For more information on each of these three authentication types, please see the [authentication overview](server-modules/access-control/authentication-overview/#username-and-password-authentication).
+For more information on each of these three authentication types, please see the [authentication overview](/server-modules/access-control/authentication-overview/#username-and-password-authentication).

 The following variables are used to configure an LDAP connection; thus are only used when `type` is either `AuthType.LDAP` or `AuthType.HYBRID`.

 * `url` specifies the LDAP server hostname.
 Default: `localhost`.
 * `port` specifies the LDAP server port.
 Default: 389.
 * `searchBases` defines the location(s) in the directory in which the LDAP search begins.
 Default: an organisational unit of `temp` with a domain component of `temp` (`ou=temp,dc=temp`).
-  * This is set by first invoking the `searchBases` function, and repeatedly invoking `searchBase(location)` function(s) within it, where `location` is given as a Distinguished Name.
+  * This is set by first invoking the `searchBases` function, and repeatedly invoking `searchBase(location)` function(s) within it, where `location` is given as a distinguished name.
 * `userGroups` defines the group(s) that the user needs to belong with the LDAP server in order to log in.
 Default: no groups.
-  * This is set by first invoking the `userGroups` function, and repeatedly invoking `userGroup(group)` function(s) within it, where `group` is given as a Distinguished Name.
+  * This is set by first invoking the `userGroups` function, and repeatedly invoking `userGroup(group)` function(s) within it, where `group` is given as a distinguished name.
 * `userPrefix` specifies a prefix added to every username when communicated with the LDAP server.
 Default: an empty string.
 * `bindDn` specifies the distinguished name which represents the application within the LDAP server.
 Normally LDAP servers do not allow anonymous searches, and thus require this.
 If `bindDn` is not specified, no bindings will be used.
 Default: null
 * `bindPassword` specifies the password associated with the `bindDn` account.
 If `bindDn` is not specified, this value is not used.
 Default: null.